hidglobal/oauth-2.0-sdk-with-openid-connect-extensions/README.txt

 		  Endpoint, then generate the appropriate responses;

-		- Parse and process requests at the OpenID Connect UserInfo Endpoint, then generate the appropriate responses.
+		- Parse and process requests at the OpenID Connect UserInfo Endpoint, then generate the appropriate responses;

+		- Parse and process requests at the OpenID Connect Client Regiration endpoint, then generate the appropriate responses.

 	* Developing OpenID Connect relying parties (RP):